Portugal Birding Tour: Birds, Wine & Culture

 Day 3.
 Transfer to the Alentejo (via Marvão)

 Today we will make the journey south through the heartland of Portugal.
 We will break up the journey by visiting the ancient town of Marvão, a location featured in ‘1,000 Places to See Before You Die’, a New York Times best seller.
-We will then continue our journey to Moura, where we will spend the next three nights.
+We will then continue our journey to Terena, where we will spend the next three nights.

 Seeing the ancient town of Marvão will be a cultural highlight of our tour (photo Lara Broom).